 In Llanwelly, Wales, grave robbers break into the crypt of Larry Talbot and he is revived under the light of the full moon.
 At a hospital in Cardiff, the authorities fail to believe that he is Larry Talbot.
 Larry only wishes to die and free himself of the werewolf curse.
 He finds the old Gypsy woman Maleva who believes that Baron Frankenstein will hold the answers and so Larry travels to Vasaria.
 There they find that the only Frankenstein descendant left alive is his granddaughter Elsa.
 Larry finds the body of the Frankenstein monster encased in ice and revives and befriends him.
 The solution comes when Dr Mannering, who tended Larry in Cardiff, comes searching for him.
 Obtaining Frankenstein’s notebooks from Elsa, Mannering discovers a way to free Larry from the werewolf curse.

 The period 1931-41 was a great era of horror.
 During this period, Universal created a body of classic monsters – Frankenstein, Dracula, the Invisible Man, the Mummy and the Wolf Man.
 However, by the mid 40s, The War had forced cutbacks in terms of budget and personnel shortages and Universal compensated by churning out a series of sequels featuring their famous monsters and then, beginning with Frankenstein Meets the Wolf Man, a series of novelty team-ups where the monsters met one another.
+This was the very first of what we call Crossover Films that extend to modern efforts like the MCU where copyrighted characters under a similar roof meet up on screen.

 Frankenstein Meets the Wolf Man was the fifth of the Universal Frankenstein films and a direct sequel to The Wolf Man (1941).
 The first three entries in the Frankenstein series – Frankenstein (1931), Bride of Frankenstein (1935) and Son of Frankenstein (1939) – had sustained a significant creative high but the fourth entry The Ghost of Frankenstein (1942) had revealed the limitedness of the formula all too clearly – the stumbling monster revived again, another member of the Frankenstein family forced to take up the abominable experiments and everything brought down in flames at the end by villagers with torches.
 The Frankenstein series was by now well and truly one that had all its characters, their plot arcs and the ending of the show written to a predetermined formula.